Why Is Iago Jealous of Othello and Cassio: Explained

 Yes, Othello is torn by his insecurities, which fuel his jealousy.
 In a predominantly white society, as a black man, Othello always feels like an outsider.

-So, when Iago plants the idea that Desdemona might prefer Cassio, a white man, younger and more charming, Othello is twisted by the worst fears.
+So, when Iago plants the idea that Desdemona might prefer Cassio, a white man, younger and more polished, Othello is twisted by the worst fears.
 It’s like impostor syndrome on steroids.

 iv) Tragic Consequences: